chonghorizons/flutter_bloc_opinionated_practices/README.md

 Each practice should include
 1. The practices
 2. Rationale
-3. Minimal Example
+3. Examples
-4. Advantages
+5. Advantages
-5. Disadvantages
+6. Disadvantages
-6. Votes (optional) - who agrees or disagrees.
+7. Votes (optional) - who agrees or disagrees.

 ## Permissions
 The wiki is public write-access, so anyone can make a change.
 Changes are logged.